top of page

 "

-I EMPHASIZE that history matters, especially when we're talking about race, especially when we're talking about culture, ideas, schooling—about how we can move forward in a more humane way.
+I EMPHASIZE that history matters, especially when we're talking about culture, ideas, schooling—about how we can move forward in a more humane way.

 -Tara J. Yosso, PhD